So you’re in the market for some new wooden shipping crates but you want to make sure to pick the best supplier.

 - Does someone answer when you pick up the phone and call?

 - Does your rep call/email back in a timely manner?

-- Does your rep keep you in the loop during design, manufacturing and delivery?
+- Does your rep keep you in the loop during design, manufacturing, and delivery?

 #5 Computer-Aided Design (CAD)

 Do you design your product using CAD or 3D modeling software?
-You should be able to send your files to the packaging manufacturer (after an NDA of course) in order to have the company design the perfect wooden shipping crate around your product.
+You should be able to send your files to the crate manufacturer (after an NDA of course) in order to have the company design the perfect wooden shipping crate around your product.

 Download all the files we accept at Valley Box Company

 #6 Creative Solutions

 Know that most outer boxes are similarly built.
 But just like your Mom used to say "It's what's on inside that counts."

 The company providing your crate manufacturing should be able to offer creative solutions to tie down, hold in place, or otherwise secure your product inside the box.

 After all, they are the crating experts, right?